 Level Description 0 sa8d mode and split decisions, intra w/ source pixels 1 recon generated (better intra), RDO merge residual 2 RDO splits and merge residual choice 3 RDO mode and split decisions 4 Adds RDO Quant 5 Adds RDO prediction decisions, enables intra modes in B slices 6 Currently same as 5

 Range of values: 0: least ..
 6: full RDO analysis

 - --cu-lossless, --no-cu-lossless¶

-For each CU, evaluate lossless encode (transform and quant bypass) as a potential rate distortion optimization.
-If the global option --lossless has been specified, all CUs will be encoded this way unconditionally regardless of whether this option was enabled.
+For each CU, evaluate lossless (transform and quant bypass) encode of the best non-lossless mode option as a potential rate distortion optimization.
+If the global option --lossless has been specified, all CUs will be encoded as lossless unconditionally regardless of whether this option was enabled.
 Default disabled.

 - --signhide, --no-signhide¶

 Hide sign bit of one coeff per TU (rdo).
 The last sign is implied.
 This requires analyzing all the coefficients to determine if a sign must be toggled, and then to determine which one can be toggled with the least amount of distortion.
 Default enabled

 Left to its own devices, the encoder will make mode decisions based on a simple rate distortion formula, trading distortion for bitrate.
 This is generally effective except for the manner in which this distortion is measured.
 It tends to favor blurred reconstructed blocks over blocks which have wrong motion.
 The human eye generally prefers the wrong motion over the blur and thus x265 offers psycho-visual adjustments to the rate distortion algorithm.